Lipodissolve refers to a nonsurgical method of body contouring as an alternative to liposculpture where SMALL deposits

 The main component of Lipodissolve is Phosphatidylcholine, which is a natural compound produced from the soybean.
 The body uses the same substance in a number of chemical pathways, including fat metabolism.
 It is licensed in Australia as a cholesterol dissolving agent so its fat-dissolving use is off label.

 To ensure a smooth reduction of the fat deposit, it is important to achieve an adequate and necessary concentration of Phosphatidylcholine in every part of the treated area, thus requiring a specific multi-injection technique.
-At the time of consultation, Dr Marzola will calculate the required dosage per area and provide you with accurate pricing.
+At the time of consultation the required dosage per area will be calculated and you will be provided with accurate pricing.
 The amounts of Phosphatidylcholine injected into one fat deposit range between 4 ml and 80 ml per application according to your individual needs.

 Is Lipodissolve for me

 Both women and men who have small pockets or areas of stubborn fat or need to smooth out irregularities are suitable for Lipodissolve.
 It is a method of fine-tuning your body shape and repeated treatments are possible and necessary in some cases to achieve the best results.
 Areas such as the upper abdomen, back, lower legs or areas that have been treated before will be more fibrous and may need more treatments to dissolve the fat.

 How does Lipodissolve work